spantaleev/matrix-docker-ansible-deploy/docs/registering-users.md

 # Example: ansible-playbook -i inventory/hosts setup.yml --extra-vars='username=john password=secret-password admin=yes' --tags=register-user
 ```

+Feel free to register as many users (for friends, family, etc.) as you want.
+Still, perhaps you should grant full administrative access to your user account only (with `admin=yes`), and others should be created with `admin=no`.

 ⚠ **Warning**: If you're registering users against Matrix Authentication Service, do note that it [still insists](https://github.com/element-hq/matrix-authentication-service/issues/1505) on having a verified email address for each user.
 Upon a user's first login, they will be asked to confirm their email address.
 This requires that email sending is [configured](./configuring-playbook-email.md).
 You can also consult the [Working around email deliverability issues](./configuring-playbook-matrix-authentication-service.md#working-around-email-deliverability-issues) section for more information.

 ### Registering users manually for Synapse